shruti-70/mushie/README.md

 Imp Note :- The animation feature is getting fixed

+🐱 CLI Commands
+Use these commands to interact with Mushie:

+gpu – Show GPU details

+sysinfo – Show system info (OS, CPU, RAM)

+ram-info – Show RAM usage details

+fetch <file> – Get the full path of a file

+open <file> – Open a file

+scratches – Responds with "purr purr" 🐱

+sleep – Stop the pop-up until reboot or mushie wake up

+wake up – Restart the pop-up with scheduling

+create <file> – Create a new file

+ip – Show your IP address

+web <url> – Open a website in the default browser

+history – Show past commands

+clear-history – Clear command logs

+popup – Show a Mushie pop-up right now

-🐱 Mushie CLI Commands:
+exit – Close Mushie CLI

-  gpu              - Show GPU details sysinfo          - Show system info (OS, CPU, RAM) ram-info         - Show RAM usage details fetch <file>     - Get the full path of a file open <file>      - Open a file scratches        - Responds with "purr purr" 🐱 sleep            - Stop the pop-up until reboot or 'mushie wake up' wake up          - Restart the pop-up with scheduling create <file>    - Create a new file ip               - Show your IP address web <url>        - Open a website in the default browser history          - Show past commands clear-history    - Clear command logs popup            - Show a Mushie popup right now exit             - Close Mushie CLI

 ## 📦 Installation